Systematic Survey of the Correlation between Northern HECR Events and SDSS Galaxies: Data Samples and Statistical Method

 where $\alpha_m$ is given by

 and

-Here, $a_0$ is the terrestrial latitude of a ground array and $\theta$ is the zenith angle for a data cut because of experimental reasons.
-For the AGASA, $a_0 = 35^{\circ}47'$ and $\theta = 45^{\circ}$ \cite{hayashida00}.
-We produced the $E'$ sample in Eq.
-(1) following Eq.
-(2).
-We set the number of E' sample to be twenty times more than the actual HECR events.
+if observation time is sufficiently larger than a day.
+Here, $a_0$ is the terrestrial latitude of a ground array and $\Theta$ is the zenith angle for a data cut because of experimental reasons.
+For the AGASA, $a_0 = 35^{\circ}47'$ and $\Theta = 45^{\circ}$.\cite{hayashida00} \ The $E'$ sample in Eq.~\ref{eq:ccor} is generated following Eq.~\ref{eq:exp}.
+We set the number of $E'$ events to be 200,000 in order that the distribution of random events reflects the AGASA aperture sufficiently.

-The survey area of the SDSS is also limited and very complicated due to masks.
+The survey area of the SDSS is also limited and complicated due to masks.
 The SDSS observes about one fifth of the whole sky and the depth of observations slightly depends on directions.
-We take account of these effects by distributing random galaxies (i.e., $G'$ in Eq.
-1) following the angular selection function.
-We use {\tt mangle} software \cite{hamilton04,swanson08} to do so.
-Again we distribute at least twenty times more random galaxies than the real ones, which is an usual choice, and then confirmed that this particular choice does not affect the results.
+We take account of these effects by distributing random galaxies (i.e., $G'$ in Eq.~\ref{eq:ccor}) following the angular selection function.
+We use {\tt mangle} software\cite{hamilton04,swanson08} to do so.
+We distribute at least twenty times more random galaxies than the real ones, which is an usual choice.
+We confirmed that these particular choices of the number of random events and random galaxies do not affect the results.